Strap yourself in.

 So the Cathays Terrace lanes (and every other lane like them, throughout the UK) immediately made everything worse.
 To ‘encourage’ cycling, by showing everyone that cyclists had ‘a place on the road’, they did the opposite of actually enabling people who wouldn’t otherwise cycle to cycle, by making the experience of riding a bike both subjectively more unpleasant and objectively more risky.

 The Hobson’s choice such ‘infrastructure’ presents a cyclist with is pretty plain.
-Stay well to the left within your ‘lane’ or central, and risk getting killed by someone opening a door into you and knocking you off into traffic.
+Stay well to the left within your ‘lane’, and risk getting killed by someone opening a door into you and knocking you off into traffic.
 Or cycle safely clear of this risk by keeping close to the white line – or even out in the lane – and then enrage drivers.

 Thankfully this situation will (hopefully) be resolved soon – by the new protected cycleway Cardiff Council will be building from Allensbank Road down Cathays Terrace to join up with the Senghenydd Rd lane.
 Of course, some are already opposed to it.
 Join local groups on Facebook or Nextdoor and you’ll see all manner of objections to the plan – occasionally constructively engaging with details, but often of the ‘cyclists are all lawbreakers and won’t use it anyway’ variety.